 Peter’s career has mainly been in small businesses in the technology sector, many of which he started or led.
 More recently, he worked as operations director for an international firm of patent attorneys and since April 2015, has been working for Emmaus Bristol where he runs a business incubator, helping people from the poorer parts of the city, some escaping a cycle of homelessness or overcoming personal challenges to run their own businesses or enterprises and to become role models and mentors in their communities.
 He owns and runs an e-business consultancy and is a non-executive director of a Bristol and London based outsourced IT support and services provider as well as being a trustee and volunteer for two charities.

-Peter has been a member of Redland Parish Church since 1975, where he currently chairs the church’s pre-school.
+Peter has been a member of Redland Parish Church since 1975.

 The Clerk to the Trustees.
 Roger James